 Throughout my research, I pay a lot of attention to gender.
 I am interested in how states use ideas about gender to reinforce power inequalities.
 I also draw attention to the ways grassroots groups transform gender relationships as they confront unfair conditions, in what I call “gendered jiu jitsu.”
 I share this institutional and political focus with a group of brilliant feminist scholars I met at Berkeley, many of whom helped write a theoretical handbook I co-edited, called A Social Life of Gender (Sage, 2018).
 I also co-run the Gender and Power Network, a group of cutting-edge sociologists of gender working to theorize the contemporary complexities of gender, the state, and power.

 My current research explores both the broad and the everyday politics of deportation.
 Together with Fatima Khayar Camara, a PhD candidate at UCSD, I am examining the conditions that enable deportees to re-engage politically with Mexico and/or to continue fighting for inclusion in the United States.
 As part of this project, we also look at how deportees get channeled into even cheaper labor in Mexico than in the US, and at how the fragmentation of deportees’ families shapes their politics.
 Through the Mexican Migration Field Research Program, we are also working with a team of undergraduate researchers to do surveys and interviews at shelters in Tijuana which house deportees.
 Now that I live at the border in San Diego, “global” inequalities between the US and Mexico are just outside my door.
-I have a two-year-old son and daughter on the way, and I hope that as they grow up they will learn firsthand about the inequities I encountered when I first went to Latin America.
+I have two young children, and I hope that as they grow up they will learn firsthand about the inequities I encountered when I first went to Latin America.

 In all of my work, my goal is to identify on-the-ground ways to help excluded groups build more dignified, equitable lives.
 I hope to reveal how the actions of people of privilege reinforce or alleviate inequalities, and to highlight ways that regular people can work at the local level to encourage social change.